RTFC Homepage

 Bug fix:

-in the case of umlauts in file names, cross-references between documents in HTML and the daisy full text could not be resolved.
-Now umlauts in file names are replaced by the respective basic letter.
+With umlauts in file names, cross-references between documents could not be resolved in HTML and the Daisy full text.
+Umlauts in file names are now replaced with their respective base letter.

 Bug fix:

-the footnote text in HTML and the daisy full text was not converted if a file was previously converted to Braille with a limited footnote level.
+Footnote text in HTML and the Daisy full text was not rendered if a file had previously been converted to Braille with a restricted footnote level.

 9.0